On team structure for subscription products

 Finally, business results are net promoter score, retention, increased revenue from existing customers, launch a new product, decreased cost, etc.

-Why structure teams by skill, channel, and sub-product
+Why we structure teams by skill, channel, and sub-product

 There are reasons why we prefer such an organizational structure.